Balancing Act: Voluntary Versus Regulatory Adoption of the NIST AI Risk Management Framework

 Regulatory adoption involves integrating the NIST AI RMF into formal legal requirements that organizations must comply with when developing, deploying, or managing AI technologies.
 This method ensures that all players in the industry adhere to a minimum standard of risk management, which can help prevent the misuse of AI and mitigate associated risks effectively.

-Pros of Regulatory Adoption:
+Benefits of Regulatory Adoption

-Cons of Regulatory Adoption:
+Challenges of Regulatory Adoption

 Voluntary Adoption of the NIST AI RMF